Thank you for your interest in a career at the PKD Foundation!

 - Use hands and arms, read, stoop, crouch, talk, hear, see objects clearly at 20 inches or less

-- Lift and move items weighing up to 20 lbs
+- Lift and move items weighing up to 20 pounds

-This job description is not intended to be all inclusive.
+These job descriptions are not intended to be all inclusive.
 PKD Foundation reserves the right to add, delete, or modify job duties and responsibilities as the need arises.
 This job description does not constitute a written or implied contract of employment.

 Supervisor: Chief Advancement Officer